KodoPengin/GameIndustry-hosts-Template/README.md

 - Android Full-Template: Blocked telemetry, advertising, game analytics, spyware and unnecessary connections for several Android products.
 Product related without exception

 # Special features:
+- Works on any device.
+System-wide
-- Entries for over 1300 games
+- Blocked entries for over 1500 games and the most important gaming-clients of this time
-- Over 25000 lines
+- Over 31000 lines
 - Regularly updated
 - Entries for Software, games, websites and IoT
+- Privacy breaking tech companies like Facebook are blocked
+- A large part of the outgoing connections from Windows (xx) and Microsoft games were blocked
+- Strict and no exceptions for big companies
-- Modular design
+- Modular design - Take entries you need
 - All entries are categorized by Product names, Publisher, website & company names
 - Comments and additional information for several entries (german language)
 - All products are seperated, to show consumers which things belong to which product
 - Additional Ipv4 and Ipv6 entries to block them in your firewall
-- Strict and no exceptions for big technology companys

 # Bonus:
 A host file setup was created for easy use.
 Start your setup, choose one template and install.<br>